 - August 2024: Act enters into force

-- August 2025: Governance structure fully operational
+- August 2025: Governance structure operational, GPAI model obligations begin

-Penalties and Enforcement of EU AI Act
+Penalties and Enforcement

 Financial Penalties